 b.
 In a Title IV-D case, the department shall notify an obligor’s union or employer if the obligation to provide health insurance through that union or employer is terminated.

-Title IV-D is where the Federal Government pays the States for collecting child support.
+Title IV-D is where the Federal Government pays the States a kickback for collecting child support without any requirement that the state act within constitutional limitations.
+The federal courts have an open agreement with the state courts to overlook and refuse to review any constitutional violations in family law.
+Title IV-D makes this arrangement look very much like a quid pro quo arrangement.
 This is one of the issues that drives the state to ignore your rights and award unequal custody.
-By awarding unequal custody it becomes easier for the state to justify awarding child support to another parent and get their cut of the Title IV-D money.
+By awarding unequal custody it becomes easier for the state to justify awarding child support to another parent and get their cut of the Title IV-D kickback money.

 3. In a non-Title IV-D case, upon receipt of the order pursuant to subparagraph 1., or upon application of the obligor pursuant to the order, the union or employer shall enroll the minor child as a beneficiary in the group health plan regardless of any restrictions on the enrollment period and withhold any required premium from the obligor’s income.
 If more than one plan is offered by the union or employer, the child shall be enrolled in the group health plan in which the obligor is enrolled.